KittyGiraudel/site/_posts/2020-11-18-looking-for-dead-code.md

 import looksLikeEmail from "@helpers/looksLikeEmail";
 ```

+{% info %}
-<p class="Info">The leading at-sign (<code>@</code>) is a Webpack alias to mean “from the root of the project”.
+The leading at-sign (`@`) is a Webpack alias to mean “from the root of the project”.
 This makes it more convenient to import files from anywhere.
-It has no incidence on the purpose of this article however.</p>
+It has no incidence on the purpose of this article however.
+{% endinfo %}

 **This means if we search for `/Input'` and find no result, it means the `Input` component is never imported anywhere.** This only works because we never add `/index` or `/index.js` at the end of our imports.